 PAT Testing Services

-PAT Testing or Portable Appliance Testing is the name of a process by where portable appliances are routinely checked to make sure they are safe to use.
+PAT Testing or Portable Appliance Testing is the name given for the process of routinely checking electrical items to make sure they are safe to use.
 This includes a formal visual inspection, fuse rating check, insulation resistance check, earth polarity check (where applicable) and to check the plug has been wired correctly.

 The Health & Safety at Work Act (1974) places an obligation in the following circumstances: